RoshnaVakkeel/be-inspired-pp5-ci/README.md

 - Also upon clicking on owner's own Profile detail page Dropdown menu with Edit icon, they can access - Profile Edit Form
 - The edit profile page provides a user to edit their own details including adding a their name, age_group, brie_bio, add/update their profile image.

+### Profile Password change option

+- Can be accessed from  Dropdown menu with password change [key icon](docs/features_testing/Profile_password_change.gif).
+- Also upon clicking on the password change option, they can update the password.
+- They will be redirected to Home page

 ### Post Create Form

 - Can only be accessed from Create Panel by clicking [+ Post](docs/features_testing/post_create.gif)